difference between turtle and tortoise

 Difference Between Turtle and Tortoise for Class 5

 Ever looked at a turtle and a tortoise and wondered, “Aren’t they basically the same?”
 Well, that’s a common question, even for grown-ups!
 But look a little closer, and you’ll see these shelled superstars have some key differences.
-Learning about these differences is a great fit for Class 5 because it helps you appreciate the diversity of life on Earth.
-It shows us how different species adapt to their environments in unique ways.
+Difference Between Turtle and Tortoise, earning about these differences is a great fit for Class 5 because it helps you appreciate the diversity of life on Earth.
+Difference Between Turtle and Tortoise, it shows us how different species adapt to their environments in unique ways.
 Plus, it’s just really cool to know about these amazing creatures!

 So, the next time you see a turtle or a tortoise, remember these cool differences!
 They’re both amazing animals with unique adaptations that help them thrive in their own special worlds.